exciteabletom/spud/README.md

 1. Readability, static type hinting, test-driven development, and consistent styling in the codebase.

-1. Descriptive output and actionable error messages
+1. Descriptive and greppable output with actionable error messages

 ## Installation